 This video breaks down key California firearm laws taking effect in 2026, including Assembly Bills 383, 1263, 1127, and 1078.
 It covers changes to procedures for prohibited persons, new requirements for firearm accessory sales and transfers, restrictions on 'machine gun convertible pistols' like Glocks, and updates to CCW eligibility and firearm purchase limits.
 The discussion highlights potential impacts on consumers and industry members, emphasizing the need for awareness to avoid legal issues.

-Assembly Bill 1263, effective in 2026, imposes new requirements on the firearm industry, impacting sales within California.
-Companies must now conduct transfers through California licensed dealers, necessitating face-to-face transactions to comply with the law.
-Failure to adhere to these provisions can result in civil liability for injuries associated with the product's sale or transfer.
+Assembly Bill 1263, effective 2026, imposes new liability requirements on firearm manufacturers and sellers, impacting sales within California.
+Companies must adhere to specific conduct rules when selling or transferring products.
+Failure to comply can result in civil liability for injuries associated with the product's sale or transfer.
+This law necessitates face-to-face transactions through a California licensed dealer, preventing direct shipments to consumers.

-This video discusses four key pieces of legislation in California that are detrimental to gun owners: AB 1078 (CCW regulations and the three-guns-a-month rule), AB 1127 (a proposed Glock ban), AB 1263 (further regulation and banning of 3D-printed gun parts), and SB 704 (registration for purchased or transferred barrels).
-The speaker anticipates that some of these bills may pass into law without a gubernatorial signature, potentially leading to future litigation.
+This video discusses several California legislative bills that impose new regulations on firearm owners.
+Key bills mentioned include AB 1078 (CCW regulations, three-guns-a-month rule), AB 1127 (Glock ban), AB 1263 (ghost guns, 3D printed parts), and SB 704 (barrel registration).
+The speakers suggest that some of these bills may pass into law without a gubernatorial signature, potentially leading to future litigation.

 This video from CRPA TV, featuring insights from legislative experts, breaks down California's Assembly Bill 1263 and Senate Bill 704.
 AB 1263 targets digital firearm manufacturing code for 3D printers and CNC machines, while SB 704 imposes new FFL transfer requirements for firearm barrels.
 The discussion highlights potential First Amendment challenges and the practical implications for gun owners and manufacturers in California.

-This video discusses the progression of several firearm-related bills through the California legislature, focusing on Assembly Bill 1127 (the 'Glock ban bill').
-It explains that while some bills have passed initial readings, opportunities remain to advocate against them.
-The discussion highlights the legislative process, the rationale behind certain proposed bans (like those targeting Glock switches or firearm accessories), and the importance of timely advocacy efforts.
+This video discusses the progression of several firearm-related bills through the California legislature, focusing on Assembly Bill 1127, the 'Glock ban bill.'
+It explains that while some bills have advanced to the next legislative house, opportunities remain to advocate against them.
+The discussion highlights the legislative process, the rationale behind proposed bans, and the importance of timely advocacy.

 Gun Laws by State